 ~Guitar – unprocessed

-Now on the Acoustic guitar channel, I will slowly add reverb`s by shifting return track amounts
+Now on the Acoustic guitar channel, I will slowly add reverb by shifting return track amounts.

-Coloured like this we can clearly hear how the guitar now has that 3D depth and sounds a lot better.
+Colored like this, we can hear how the guitar now has that 3D depth and sounds a lot better.

 ~Guitar – processed